Principle

 Any document may be sent by facsimile (or other similar means resulting in a printed or written document, R92.4 PCT) if:

-If the facsimile is illegible (in whole or in part), the facsimile is considered not to have been received, and the applicant is informed (R92.4.c PCT).
+If the facsimile is illegible (in whole or in part), it is considered not to have been received, and the applicant is notified (R92.4.c PCT).

-It is possible to file any document (except powers of attorney and priority documents) by facsimile (“Decision of the President of the European Patent Office, dated 20 February 2019, on the filing of patent applications and other documents by telefax”, OJ 2019, A18, in accordance with R92.4.d PCT).
+It is possible to file any document (except powers of attorney and priority documents) by fax (“Decision of the President of the European Patent Office, dated 20 February 2019, on the filing of patent applications and other documents by telefax”, OJ 2019, A18, in compliance with R92.4.d PCT).

-The EPO may invite the applicant to provide a paper confirmation of documents sent by facsimile within a period of 2 months (and not 14 days as indicated above).
+The EPO may invite the applicant to submit a paper confirmation of documents sent by fax within a period of 2 months (and not 14 days as indicated above).

-If the applicant fails to comply with this invitation, the facsimile is deemed not to have been received.
+If the applicant fails to comply with this invitation, the fax is deemed not to have been received.

 Any document may be filed in electronic format (R89bis.2 PCT together with R89bis.1.a PCT) if the competent authority accepts this type of filing (R89bis.2 PCT together with R89bis.1.d PCT).